swlaschin/fsharpforfunandprofit.com/content/posts/return-of-the-edfh-3/index.md

 Second, we need to eliminate trivial encodings, such as the one where each run is of length one.
 We can do this by requiring runs to be maximal, which implies that adjacent runs do not share the same character.

 And I think that is all we need.
 The other properties are implied.
-For example "contain all the characters from the input" is implied because of the round trip property.
-And "sum of the run lengths" property is also implied for the same reason.
+For example "contains all the characters from the input" is implied because of the round trip property.
+And the "sum of the run lengths" property is also implied for the same reason.

 So, here's the specification: